 What Are the Effects of PTSD?

 PTSD has various consequences, including a range of symptoms.
 You become anxious and you’re constantly on your guard against danger that’s no longer present.
 You relive the event over and over again, which means you start to avoid people and places.
-Click here to learn more about the symptoms of PTSD.

 In addition to the symptoms that post-traumatic stress disorder causes, it also has long-term effects.
 The longer that PTSD lasts, the worse the symptoms often become:

 - As your psychological symptoms get more intense, you become more and more isolated.

 - You remain stuck in the past, terrified of re-experiencing the thing that happened.

 - You find it increasingly difficult to maintain relationships.
 There may be friction within your family.

 - You may find yourself arguing with relatives and people at work.